 A: If a parent misses a child support payment, the other parent can seek to enforce the obligation to pay in the Illinois courts.
 If you become unable to pay, you should seek a modification promptly.

 When you get divorced, the obligation to pay child support is established by court order.
 This means that failing to pay child support is a violation of a court order, which can have serious consequences.
 There are several means for enforcing the obligation to pay child support under Illinois law (including wage garnishment, license suspension, and arrest, among others).
 If your former spouse stops paying, you should enforce your legal rights promptly; and, if you stop paying, you can expect to face enforcement action in court.

-If you end up paying child support after your divorce and find yourself in a situation where you cannot pay due to a change in your financial circumstances, you will want to consult with an attorney promptly.
+If you end up paying child support after your divorce and find yourself in a situation where you cannot pay due to a change in your financial circumstances, you will want to consult with a divorce attorney promptly.
 You may modify your child support payment obligation, which can protect you from the types of consequences we just mentioned.

 Q: When Does the Obligation to Pay Child Support End